ataipale/explore_seattle/README.md

 D3 / Bootstrap Flask app.
 Interactive visualization of yelp data on Seattle restaurants, including [a spark-based lexrank summarizer](https://github.com/karlhigley/lexrank-summarizer).
 [See the visualization](http://www.expl0re.website)

+**the visualization works best in Chrome or Safari.
+Firefox version is a bit odd. :)

 Using the Yelp API and [a python web scraper](https://github.com/ataipale/yelp_but_better) I gathered restaurant reviews and information on every yelp-reviewed restaurant in Seattle.
 The review summaries, restaurant categorization, and rating are visualized on a map of Seattle.

 ##Future Work